h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_35_explanation.md

 #### Analysis
 The principal axes of the probability density contours for a multivariate normal distribution align with the eigenvectors of its covariance matrix.

-As shown in the previous figure, the arrows in the bottom row represent the eigenvectors of the covariance matrix, which align perfectly with the major and minor axes of the elliptical contours.
+As shown in the previous figure, the black arrows in the bottom row represent the eigenvectors of the covariance matrix, which align perfectly with the major and minor axes of the elliptical contours.

 Eigenvectors point in the directions of maximum and minimum variance, and eigenvalues represent the amount of variance in those directions.
 The eigenvector corresponding to the largest eigenvalue points in the direction of maximum variance, which is the major axis of the elliptical contours.